alexpdp7/alexpdp7/PERSONAL_INFRA.md

 ### Backup

 Valuable data is on dedicated datasets.
-Each Proxmox host (the Proliant and the Hetzner server) run scripts daily that create snapshots.

-The Hetzner server sends/receives datasets to the Proliant daily.
+I run [sanoid](https://github.com/jimsalterjrs/sanoid) in the Hetzner and Proliant servers to create and prune snapshots.

-I send/receive datasets from the Proliant to USB drives using ZFS.
+I use [syncoid](https://github.com/jimsalterjrs/sanoid#syncoid) in the Proliant and a laptop to synchronize snapshots as a backup.

 ## Kubernetes